instadeepai/Mava/README.md

 | Multi-Particle-Envs             | Discrete/Continuous | ✅   |       |

 ## Performance and Speed 🚀
 We have performed a rigorus benchmark across 45 different scenarios and 6 different environment suites to validate the performance of Mava's algorithm implementations.
-For more detailed results please see the [Sable paper][sable].
+For more detailed results please see our [Sable paper][sable].

 <p align="center">
     <a href="docs/images/benchmark_results/rware.png">